-The Wood Used in our Log Cabins is North European Spruce sourced from either Scandinavia or from Russia.
+The Wood Used in our Log Cabins is North European Spruce sourced from either Scandinavia or from Northern Europe.
 This is classified as a softwood however when grown in the very cold climates of the above countries it grows very slowly and is very dense with a significantly greater weight per cubic m than similar timber grown in a Western European Climate.

 This characteristic of being signifcantly more dense than other timbers measn that the wood machines very well and produces a fine finished surface as well as allowing the corner joints to be machines to very fine tolerance thus ensuring a consistently good weatehr-proof shield.